b4n/geany-plugin.mk/README.md

 `PLUGIN_CFLAGS`
 : the additional C compiler flags for the plugin;
 `PLUGIN_LDFLAGS`
-: the additional linker linker flags for the plugin.
+: the additional linker flags for the plugin.

 Please note that the plugin-specific flags should only contain the required flags, like constants definition, but no user flags.
 E.g.,